Welcome to the English Department at Moorpark College

 -

-identify and assess the main idea of essays and write clear, relevant responses in informal journal entries and formal essays.
+identify and assess the main idea of essays and write clear, relevant responses in informal journal entries and formal essays with a clear statement of thesis, focus, or controlling idea.

 Course Learning Outcomes (CLO’s)